-15.04 Aggravated Identity Theft (18 U.S.C. § 1028A(a)(1))

-(1) Count of the indictment charges the defendant with [transferring] [possessing] [using] a means of identification of another person during and in relation to a felony violation listed in the statute.
-For you to find the defendant guilty of this crime, you must find that the government has proved each and every one of the following elements beyond a reasonable doubt: (A) First: That the defendant committed the felony violation charged in Count The violation charged in count is a felony violation listed in the statute.
+15.04 Aggravated Identity Theft (18 U.S.C. § 1028A(a)(1)) (1) Count of the indictment charges the defendant with [transferring] [possessing] [using] a means of identification of another person during and in relation to a felony violation listed in the statute.
+For you to find the defendant guilty of this crime, you must find that the government has proved each and every one of the following elements beyond a reasonable doubt: (A) First: That the defendant committed the felony violation of [include name of felony and citation] charged in Count The violation charged in count is a felony violation listed in the statute.
 (B) Second: That the defendant knowingly [transferred] [possessed] [used] a means of identification of another person without lawful authority.
 (C) Third: That the defendant knew the means of identification belonged to another person.
-(D) Fourth: That the [transfer] [possession] [use] was during and in relation to the crime charged in Count (2) Now I will give you more detailed instructions on some of these terms.
-(A) The term "means of identification" is defined as any name or number that may be used to identify a specific individual, including any - [name] - [social security number] - [date of birth] [official government-issued driver's license or identification number] [alien registration number] [government passport number] - [government passport number]- [employer or taxpayer identification number] [unique biometric data, such as fingerprint, voice print, retina or iris image, or other unique physical representation] [unique electronic identification number, address, or routing code] or [telecommunication identifying information or access device].
+(D) Fourth: That the [transfer] [possession] [use] was during and in relation to the felony of [include name of felony and citation] charged in Count (2) Now I will give you more detailed instructions on some of these terms.
+(A) The term "means of identification" is defined as any name or number that may be used to identify a specific individual, including any - [name] [name][social security number][date of birth] [official government-issued driver's license or identification number][alien registration number] [government passport number][employer or taxpayer identification number] [unique biometric data, such as fingerprint, voice print, retina or iris image, or other unique physical representation] [unique electronic identification number, address, or routing code] or

 (B) The term "[transfer] [possess] [use]" is defined as follows.
-[Insert definition(s) from three options below as appropriate.] (i) [The term "transfer" includes selecting an [identification document] [false identification document] and placing or directing the placement of such document on an online location where it is available to others.] (ii) [Insert applicable definition of possession from Instructions 2.10, 2.10A, and 2.11 here or as a separate instruction.]
+[Insert definition(s) from three options below as appropriate.]